rafaelmartins/squareball/README.md

 ## Copyright notice

 `squareball` is based on code extracted from [blogc](https://github.com/blogc/blogc), to make it reusable by other applications.
-Its copyright is owned by the same owners of blogc's copyright.
-See `LICENSE` for details.
+Its copyright is owned by the same owners of `blogc`'s copyright.
+See `LICENSE` file for details.

 ## Meaning of the library name